drdavidgalaxy/alx-zero_day/README.md

-My nmae is Dr David Galaxy and I'm a software engineer!
+My name is Dr David Galaxy and I'm a software engineer!